cea-hpc/modules/doc/source/module.rst

 .. envvar:: MODULES_LMCONFLICT

- A colon separated list of the **conflict** statements defined by all loaded *modulefiles*.
+ A colon separated list of the :mfcmd:`conflict` statements defined by all loaded *modulefiles*.
 Each element in this list starts by the name of the loaded *modulefile* declaring the conflict followed by the name of all modulefiles it declares a conflict with.
 These loaded modulefiles and conflicting